NikolaosPapas/aisd-wde-4-the-box-model/README.md

 ## 4. **Adding the Footer**
 Finally, lets add code for a `footer` to summarize the differences between all the display types:

-  - [ ] Let's add the code below to your `index.html` file, placing it after the main content code, just before the closing `</body>` tag.
+  - [ ] Let's add the footer code below to your `index.html` file, placing it after the main content code, just before the closing `</body>` tag.

 ```html
 <footer class="footer">